albertstarfield/project-zephyrine/documentation/DeveloperDocumentation/Issue_Log.md

 -   **Description:** This refactor removes the deprecated CX3 flight calculator (`flight_cx3_core.cpp`, `flight_core_ultimate.cpp`, and their associated compiled objects).
 The `trickshot_stellaicarus_benchmark_simplearitmatic.py` has been updated to use picoseconds for higher precision, and now dynamically recompiles its C++ core only when the source code changes.
 The benchmark's output has also been enhanced to include its own source code for better introspection.
 Jemalloc is now enforced in proot environments for stability, and the miniforge path has been added to the environment.

 -   **ID:** CORE-FEAT-016
--   **Title:** Implement Dynamic Adaptive Relaxation, Enhanced Ollama Compatibility, and Vision System Improvements
+-   **Title:** Implement Dynamic Adaptive Relaxation, Enhanced Streaming Backend Compatibility, and Optical Analysis System Improvements
 -   **Status:** In-Progress
 -   **Description:** This feature introduces a comprehensive set of improvements.
 A new "Dynamic Adaptive Relaxation" system has been implemented in the `PriorityQuotaLock` to adaptively throttle background ELP0 tasks based on system state (CPU, power, user idle time), significantly improving responsiveness.
-Ollama compatibility has been greatly enhanced with new API endpoints (`/api/show`), and major refactoring of the streaming generators (`_ollama_pseudo_stream_sync_generator` and `_stream_openai_chat_response_generator_flask`) to provide live log streaming.
+Streaming Backend compatibility has been greatly enhanced with new API endpoints (`/api/show`), and major refactoring of the streaming generators (`_streaming_backend_pseudo_stream_sync_generator` and `_stream_core_logic_chat_response_generator_flask`) to provide live log streaming.
 The System Vision pipeline has been made more robust, with its priority elevated to ELP1 and its context handling improved.
-The default vision system has been updated to a higher quality quantization.
-Additionally, numerous performance and stability improvements have been made to the `llama_worker` and `AdelaideAlbertCortex`.
+The default optical analysis system has been updated to a higher quality quantization.
+Additionally, numerous performance and stability improvements have been made to the `core_logic_worker` and `AdelaideAlbertCortex`.

--   **ID:** LLAMA-FIX-001
+-   **ID:** CORE-LOGIC-FIX-001
--   **Title:** Disable memory mapping in llama_worker for stability
+-   **Title:** Disable memory mapping in core_logic_worker for stability
 -   **Status:** Resolved
--   **Description:** Disabled memory mapping (`--mmap`) for the llama.cpp subprocess by replacing it with `--no-mmap`.
+-   **Description:** Disabled memory mapping (`--mmap`) for the Core Logic Component subprocess by replacing it with `--no-mmap`.
 This is to prevent potential memory-related issues and improve stability, especially on systems where mmap might be problematic.
 -   **ID:** CORTEX-FEAT-004
 -   **Title:** Overhaul retrieval by Re-adding Hybrid Search and Advanced Prompt Synthesis
 -   **Status:** Resolved